surrealdb/surrealist/README.md

 - 🔭 Start a local database directly from the application
 - 📜 Query history & Query favoriting

-## Local database
+## Web App
-You can start a local database directly from the application by pressing the start button in the top right.
-Doing so will start up a SurrealDB instance using the credentials and port entered for the current tab.
+You can use Surrealist by visiting https://surrealist.app/

-You can choose whether the local database is stored in memory or stored on disk on the Settings screen.
+While the web app provides a convenient and easy way to use Surrealist, the desktop app offers additional features such as an integrated database runner and offline support.

 ## Download
-You can download the latest version of Surrealist from our [Releases](https://github.com/StarlaneStudios/Surrealist/releases) page.
+You can download the latest version of Surrealist Desktop from our [Releases](https://github.com/StarlaneStudios/Surrealist/releases) page.

 ### Running on MacOS
 When running Surrealist on MacOS, as the application is not signed, you may be prompted that the file is damaged and can't be opened.
 If this happens, try the following steps: